Free provider legal helpline for international recruitment questions

 Market Context

-Intermediate Care is a service provided to adults for a short period of time after leaving hospital or for adults that are at risk at home or in the community, and is often used to avoid admission to hospital.
+Intermediate Care is a service provided to adults for a short period of time after leaving hospital or for adults that are at risk at home or in the community and is often used to avoid admission to hospital.
 This service is jointly supported by Adult Social Care and our NHS partners.
-This service has a focus on providing care and support for adults either within the home or within a residential setting to maximise a return to levels of autonomy and independence, through the relearning of the personal activities of daily life.
+This service has a focus on providing care and support for adults either within the home or within a residential setting to maximise a return to levels of autonomy and independence, through the relearning of the personal and domestic activities of daily life.

-• Reablement-at-Home Service (RaH): A therapy-led Intermediate Care service at the adult's home for up to 6 weeks
+• Reablement-at-Home Service (RaH): A therapy-led Intermediate Care service at the adult's home for up to 6 weeks.

 • Additional Reablement Capacity (ARC): As a therapy-supported reablement service to support the capacity demands of the reablement service, with an identical 6-week limit.

-• Bridging: Short-term rapid intervention support for hospital, community and admission avoidance referrals, to support transit to appropriate longer-term solutions.
+• Bridging: Short-term rapid intervention support for hospital, community, and admission avoidance referrals, to support transit to appropriate longer-term solutions.

 Essex currently holds numerous contracts with multiple providers to support these services.
 These are: